tsbinns/tsbinns.github.io/CV.md

   /* Makes dropdowns work */
-  // When the user clicks on the button, toggle between hiding and showing the dropdown content function toggle_show() {
+  // When the user clicks on the button, toggle between hiding and showing the dropdown content (and change the colour of the button) function toggle_show() {
     document.getElementById("dropdown_menu").classList.toggle("dropdown_show");
     var dropdown_btn = document.getElementsByClassName("dropdown_button");